UK Immigration Tier System

 Same day UK Visa application - Call us on 0344 991 9222Some UK visas can take months to be processed by UK Immigration.
 Or you may have to attend in person at the public enquiry office.

-We are OISC registered and, if you are already in the UK, we can submit your visa application and get it processed on the same day!
-Please note that we only have a limited number of slots each week, so it is advisable to apply as early as possible.
+We work with OISC registered consultants and, if you are already in the UK, they can submit your visa application and get it processed on the same day!
 Call our London Office on 0344 991 9222 for further details.

 Updated April 2013

 IntroductionThe United Kingdom's points-based 5 tier visa system is the main immigration route for migrants from outside the European Economic Area (EEA) to come to the UK to work, study, invest or train.

 The system separates applicants into five 'tiers'.
 In order to be eligible for a visa in any of the five tiers you must pass a points-based assessment.
 In work visa applications, points are generally awarded according to the applicant's ability, experience and age.

 You must reach a points score above a minimum threshold if your application is to be successful.
 The minimum number of points required varies for each tier.

 The Five TiersThe five tier visa system consists of the following: